ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 #### b.
 Bottom 10 Countries

-To identify the top 10 countries having the highest number of deaths due to covid, I filtered out the null values in the contnent, and the total_deaths column.
+To identify the top 10 countries having the highest number of deaths due to covid, I filtered out the null values in the continent, and the total_deaths column.

-For getting information on the top 10 countries I grouped the data on countries and ordered the output by ascending order.
+To get information on the top 10 countries I grouped the data into countries and ordered the output in ascending order.

 ```sql